Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 Did you know just adding 20 beans at every meal can be as effective as a cholesterol lowering medication?
 You can throw 20 beans into your soup or smoothie if you need to boost your daily beans and legumes.

-1/2 cup per day at one meal is the goal for optimal health.
+1/2 cup+ per day of cooked beans is the goal for optimal health.

 The proof